bgstaal/ofxShivaVG/readme.md

-# ofxShivaVGRenderer
+# ofxShivaVG

-A 2d renderer for openFrameworks based on the ShivaVG library.
+A 2d-renderer for openFrameworks based on the ShivaVG library.

-Provides optimized drawing of 2d graphics in openFrameworks.
+Provides rendering of 2d graphics in openFrameworks.